 The 16 Andalusian horses give a choice of mount for all levels of rider.
 Beginners can have some tuition in a school area before heading into the mountains.
 The traditional saddles are easy to ride in and the horses respond easily to light directions, making this an ideal place to learn/try riding.
 It is not uncommon to meet locals on their horses in this very traditional part of Spain.
 Horses are welcome in all the villages and most tavernas have a place to tie your horse.
 For more experienced riders there are good tracks for some faster riding and more challenging lively Andalusians.
 English saddles are available if wanted.
 Some routes are also steeper and technically challenging.

 The finca has a lovely pool.
-The beach, although only 4 miles as the crow flies and clearly visible from the finca terrace, is about 35min drive (Donna, Ricky or Jeff would be happy to drop you there).
+The beach, although only 4 miles as the crow flies and clearly visible from the finca terrace, is about 35min drive (Donna, Ricky or Steve would be happy to drop you there).
 Other non rider options nearby:

 Pilates, Salsa or Flamenco lessons; guided walks; guided cycling tours; off road motorbiking; golf, scuba diving; wine tasting and tour of the loca Bodega; tour of Malaga (Picaso Museum, CAC Malaga, Cathedral and Malaga Gardens or shopping!); tour of Nerja caves and town; Competa and Canillas tour including tapas and Competa wine.